Ankr-network/ankr-docs/pages/staking/for-integrators/restful-api/validator-api.md

 ## Ankr validators on Avalanche and Fantom

 ### Get unstake data from a validator
-RESTful API endpoint that returns amount of pending unstakes to be release from a validator and timestamp when the amount is unlocked at a validator.
+RESTful API endpoint that returns amount of pending unstakes to be released from a validator and timestamp when the amount is unlocked at a validator.

 #### Host
 https://api.staking.ankr.com